lekl7-de/lidarr-ytdlp-bridge/README.md

 ## Setup

-1. Place this folder (`lidarr-ytdlp-bridge/`) next to your existing `docker-compose.yml`.

-2. Use `docker-compose.example.yml` as a template and merge it into your existing Compose configuration.
+1. Download this repository and configure your own `docker-compose.yml` file.
+Use `docker-compose.example.yml` as a template

-   **Important:** Both the bridge container and Lidarr must mount the same host path for `/downloads`.
-If they do, Lidarr does not require any "Remote Path Mapping".

-3. Adjust the following values:
+2. Adjust the following values:

    * `API_KEY`
    * `QBIT_USERNAME`